 1 Summary Care Record (SCR)

-    NHS England requires practices to enable successful automated uploads of any changes to patient’s summary information, at least on a daily basis, to the summary care record (SCR), or have published plans in place to achieve this by 31st of March 2015.
-Having your Summary Care Record (SCR) available will help anyone treating you without your full medical record.
+NHS England requires practices to enable successful automated uploads of any changes to patient’s summary information, at least on a daily basis, to the summary care record (SCR).
+Having your Summary Care Record (SCR) available will help anyone treating you, without needing your full medical record.
 They will have access to information about any medication you may be taking and any drugs that you have a recorded allergy or sensitivity to.

 Of course if you do not want your medical records to be available in this way then you will need to let us know so that we can update your record.
 You can do this via the opt out form available from reception.

 Church View Surgery confirms that your SCR will be automatically updated, on at least a daily basis, to ensure your information is as up to date as it can be.

 For more information on your Summary Care Record please click the link below:

 'Your SCR' - Patient Information

 NHS England requires practices to utilise the GP2GP facility for the transfer of patient records between practices, when a patient registers or de-registers (not for temporary registration).